Encryption for Privacy and Security in floref

 How can I use it?

-By default, all images are now encrypted on upload to floref, so you don't need to do anything - your data is already protected by encryption.
+By default, all images and canvases are now encrypted on upload to floref, so you don't need to do anything - your data is already protected by encryption.

 While floref's default encryption provides a strong level of security, you can enable full end-to-end encryption for even greater control over your data.
 To do this, simply add a pin or passphrase to your account in your security settings.

 By providing a pin or passphrase, floref no longer manages the secret that unlocks your data.
-This means that it will become practically impossible for anyone other than you to access your data!
+This means that it will become practically impossible for anyone other than you to access your images!

 Providing a pin or passphrase means that each new device that connects to floref will also need to have the pin or passphrase provided in order to access floref cloud images.
 Floref does not keep this pin or passphrase anywhere, however once a device is unlocked, the device will be kept unlocked without the need to re-input the pin.